 Here is what we have been sharing:

 Based on years of study and practice we are very optimistic that the right amount of ozone would do a great job of sanitizing the various components of PPE.
-Have a look at this University of British Columbia study for evidence of efficacy (PDF download).
+Have a look at this University of British Columbia study for further evidence of efficacy (PDF download).

 The Fresh Gear ozone sanitizing machine reproduces the required environment that was utilized in the successful study, “Ozone gas is an effective and practical antibacterial agent”.